laggykiller/sticker-convert/README.md

 - Discord
     - Download: Supported (e.g. `https://discord.com/channels/169256939211980800/@home` OR `169256939211980800`), but require user token.
     - Upload: Not supported.
+- Mastodon
+    - Download: Supported (e.g. `https://mastodon.social/`)
+    - Upload: Supported.
+Upload to Mastodon if auth available, or compress a .tar.gz file for upload to Mastodon using toolctl.
+- Misskey
+    - Download: Supported (e.g. `https://misskey.io/`)
+    - Upload: Supported.
+Compress a .zip file and upload to Misskey if auth available.
 - iMessage
     - Download: Not supported.
     - Upload: The program can create Xcode project for iMessage sticker pack, which could then be compiled and sideloaded using Xcode.